algosup/2024-2025-project-1-fpga-team-3/FunctionalSpecifications/Functional_Specifications.md

  </p>

 ##### ➭ Font
-Text is displayed using Frankfurter font.
+Text is displayed using **Frankfurter** font.

 ##### ➭ Game Score Screen
-At the top of the screen.
-"Hi-score" is in the top center of the screen and refers to the Best score the player ever had.
+At the top of the screen. **"Hi-score"** is in the top center of the screen and refers to the Best score the player ever had.
-The number are displayed below the text.
+The number are displayed **below the text**.
-The current score should be displayed as "I-UP", horizontally aligned with "Hi-score".
+The current score should be displayed as **"I-UP"**, horizontally aligned with "Hi-score".
-The numbers are displayed horizontally aligned with the numbers under "Hi-score".
+The numbers are displayed horizontally aligned with the numbers under **"Hi-score"**.

 <p align="center">
  <img src="Images/Score.png" width= "250">
  </p>

 ##### ➭ Time
-Time is represented by a shrinking horizontal bar in the bottom right of the game.
+Time is represented by a **shrinking horizontal bar** in the bottom right of the game.
 "Time" is displayed on bottom right.
+Time is also displayed in the **middle of the screen** showing with Numbers the time remaining before the game stops.

 <p align="center">
  <img src="Images/Time.png" width= "250">
  </p>

 ##### ➭ Lifes
-The frogs lives are displayed on bottom left of the game.
-They are lower case models of the frogs (Not moving) and are used to display the players lifes remaining.
+The frogs lives are displayed on **bottom left of the game**.
+They are **lower case** models of the frogs (Not moving) and are used to display the players lifes remaining.
+If the player gets hit, **he loose a life**.
+If the player run out of time, **he loose a life**

 <p align="center">
  <img src="Images/FrogLives.png" width= "250">
  </p>

 ##### ➭ Game Over
-When all the player's life are used, a game-over screen will appear.
-The words "GAME OVER" appear in the middle of the screen,
+When all the player's life are used, a **game-over screen** will appear.
+The words **"GAME OVER"** appear in the middle of the screen.

+*The back ground model doesn't change*.

+The player is then asked to enter is **Initials** to **register his score** if it was **Higher than the scores he did before**.

 <p align="center">
  <img src="Images/GO.png" width= "200">